ArantesVini/google-cybersecurity/5.Assets, Threats, and Vulnerabilities/week-4.md

 - Botnet: A collection of computers infected by a malware under the control of a single Threat Actor;

-- Ransomware: Attack where threat actores encrypt an organization's data and demanda payment to restore access.
+- Ransomware: Attack where threat actores encrypt an organization's data and demanda payment to restore access;

+- Cryptojacking: Malware that install software to illegally mine cryptocurrencies.

 # Web-based exploits

+## Cross-site scripting (XSS)

+An injection attack that inserts code into a vulnerable website or web application.

+## Reflected XSS attack

+An instance when malicious script is sent to a server and activated during the server's response

+## Stored XSS attack

+An instance when malicious script is injected directly on the server.

+## DOM-based XSS attack

+An instance when malicious script exists in th webpage a browser loads.

 # Threat modeling